 - No clustering of principles

 I gave it 5 stars because there is a myriad of great techniques.

 “Yes!: 50 Scientifically Proven Ways to Be Persuasive” is a high-quality collection of persuasive and influencing techniques.

-It’s all based on research -albeit it doesn’t discuss or delve deeper into the researches- and provides plenty of examples of how that research can apply to your life and persuasion efforts.
+It’s all based on research -albeit it doesn’t discuss or delve deeper into the research- and provides plenty of examples of how that research can apply to your life and persuasion efforts.

 “Yes!: 50 Scientifically Proven Ways to Be Persuasive” is one of the best books in its genre.